- What's a Visual Resume in PowerPoint & Why Even Use It?

 Format 2.
 Functional Format (Skills-Based)

-A skills-based resume that heavily highlights an individual’s functional and technical skills over work experience.
+A skills-based resume highlights an individual’s functional and technical skills over work experience.
 While work experience is included, it's de-emphasized by omitting time periods.

 This article explains more about a functional resume format: